feliciazhang/zebra-puzzle/README.md

 # Hi sarah read this pls
 `python3 puzzle.py < Test/cats.json`

-run that^^ to see how we are screwed again

 ### puzzle.py
 this is back when i thought we were going places. this is the thing where i had the 27 vars like `Ruby_1` `ball_1` etc and I thought i could just minimize that, and all the clues are in